 There are a number of preventive measures you can take to keep your tank and water lines clean.
 We still recommend flushing out your water system every 6 months, but these methods can keep the problems small.

 A great way to protect your water lines and tank from contaminants is to attach an external water filter to your shore water supply.
 Many of these filters clean the water even before it gets into your RV.
+Filters like the Clear2O water filter uses solid-block carbon technology and will filter out far more contaminants than other brands, down to the 1-micron level.

 There are other more expensive filters that you can attach externally as well.
 With these filters, you replace the filters instead of the whole unit.
 The Watts Flow-Pur Dual Exterior Filter is free-standing and uses two filters together.
 These type of filters gives the water a better filtration and can last longer.